Little Black Book (song)

-"Little Black Book" is the fourth and final single from American singer Belinda Carlisle's fourth studio album, Live Your Life Be Free (1991).
-Released on August 17, 1992, it was Carlisle's first single containing a co-writing credit from her.
+"Little Black Book" is the fourth and final single from American singer-songwriter Belinda Carlisle's fourth studio album, Live Your Life Be Free (1991).
+Released on August 17, 1992 by Virgin and Offside, it was Carlisle's first single containing a co-writing credit from her with Richard Feldman and Marcy Detroit.
 American singer-songwriter Sheryl Crow performs the background vocals under the name "Cherryl Crowe".
 One of the single's B-side, "The Air You Breathe", was originally performed by Stéphanie in 1991 under the title "You Don't Die from Love".
+The accompanying music video was directed by Scott Kalvert.